When is the VIP Center open?

-What do I do if I, or someone I know, need to talk about what happened?
+What do I do if I need to speak with an advocate?

-Come by VIP anytime 8:30-5:00 p.m., Monday through Friday, to speak confidentially with a staff person.
+Come by VIP anytime 9:00 a.m. - 5:00 p.m., Monday through Friday to speak confidentially with a staff person.
+We support all students, faculty, and staff in the UK community.
 There is no cost.
-You can share as little or as much as you want and we will listen and help you explore options and resources.
-For more information on what services we provide at VIP, check out the "Help for you or a friend" page.
+You can share as little or as much as you wish and we will listen and help you explore options and resources.

 What can I expect when walking in to the VIP Center for the first time?